Uthman: Uthman's attempts to appease the dissidents

 In 655, Uthman directed those with any grievance against the administration, as well as the governors and "Amils" throughout the caliphate, to assemble at Mecca for the Hajj, promising that all legitimate grievances would be redressed.
 Accordingly, large delegations from various cities came to present their grievances before the gathering.

-The rebels realized that the people in Mecca supported Uthman and were not inclined to listen to them.
+The rebels realised that the people in Mecca supported Uthman and were not inclined to listen to them.
 This represented a great psychological victory for Uthman.
-It is said, according to Sunni Muslim accounts, that before returning to Syria, the governor Muawiyah, Uthman's cousin, suggested that Uthman should come with him to Syria as the atmosphere there was peaceful.
-Uthman rejected his offer, saying that he didn't want to leave the city of Muhammad (viz., Medina).
+It is said, according to Sunni Muslim accounts, that before returning to Syria, the governor Muawiyah ibn Abi Sufyan, Uthman's cousin, suggested that Uthman should come with him to Syria as the atmosphere there was peaceful.
+Uthman rejected his offer, saying that he did not want to leave the city of Muhammad (viz., Medina).
 Muawiyah then suggested that he be allowed to send a strong force from Syria to Medina to guard Uthman against any possible attempt by rebels to harm him.
 Uthman rejected it too, saying that the Syrian forces in Medina would be an incitement to civil war, and he could not be party to such a move.

-Armed revolt against Uthman
+Revolt against Uthman

 The politics of Egypt played the major role in the propaganda war against the caliphate, so Uthman summoned Abdullah ibn Saad, the governor of Egypt, to Medina to consult with him as to the course of action that should be adopted.
-Abdullah ibn Saad came to Medina, leaving the affairs of Egypt to his deputy, and in his absence, Muhammad bin Abi Hudhaifa staged a coup d'état and took power.
-On hearing of the revolt in Egypt, Abdullah hastened back, but Uthman was not in a position to offer him any military assistance, and so Abdullah was unable to suppress the revolt.
+Abd Allah ibn Sa'd came to Medina, leaving the affairs of Egypt to his deputy, and in his absence, Muhammad ibn Abi Hudhayfa staged a coup d'état and took power.
+On hearing of the revolt in Egypt, Abd Allah hastened back, but Uthman was not in a position to offer him any military assistance, and so Abd Allah was unable to suppress the revolt.

 Several Sunni scholars, such as Ibn Qutaybah, Ali Ibn Burhanuddin al-Halabi, Ibne Abi-al-Hadeed and Ibne Manzur, reported that there were several leading Sahaba among those who called upon Uthman to step down for reasons such as nepotism and profligacy.

 Rebels in Medina

 From Egypt, Kufa, and Basra, contingents of about 1,000 people apiece were sent to Medina, each with instructions to assassinate Uthman and overthrow the government.
-Representatives of the Egyptian contingent waited on Ali, and offered him the Caliphate, but he turned them down.
-Representatives of the contingent from Kufa waited on Al-Zubayr, and those from Basra waited on Talhah, each offering them their allegiance as the next Caliph, but both were similarly turned down.
+Representatives of the Egyptian contingent waited on Ali and offered him the Caliphate, but he turned them down.
+Representatives of the contingent from Kufa waited on Al-Zubayr, and those from Basra waited on Talha, each offering them their allegiance as the next Caliph, but both were similarly turned down.
 By proposing alternatives to Uthman as Caliph, the rebels swayed public opinion in Medina to the point where Uthman's faction could no longer offer a united front.
-Uthman had the active support of the Umayyads, and a few other people in Medina.
+Uthman had the active support of the Umayyads and a few other people in Medina.